RatPoison-dev/RatPoison/README.md

 * Aim bot with humanized aim paths
 * Low-FOV "perfect aim" (non-silent)
 * Aim assistance mode for professional and high-level players
-* Bone trigger
 * Reduced flash
 * Stream-proof OpenGL overlay with box and skeleton ESP
 * Glow ESP (not stream-proof)
 * Humanized bunny hop using scroll input
-* "Flat" aim bot with traditional linear-regression paths (not safe for use on leagues! use "PathAim" instead)
+* "Flat" aim bot with traditional linear-regression paths
-* Bone trigger aims with specified aimbot
+* Bone trigger with customizable FOV, and bone trigger key
 * Recoil crosshair
 * Ingame menu (borderless and windowed only)
 * Esp indicators of enemies that are off screen